13 Best Places to Take Pictures in Chicago (Travel Guide)

 Chicago Riverwalk on Google Maps

-There is plenty more to see in the city, such as the Greetings from Chicago mural, Pedway Yellow tunnel, Chicago’s Canal system and so much more incredible Chicago architecture but sadly I didn’t have time to photograph it all.
+There is plenty more photography spots in Chicago Illinois, such as the Greetings from Chicago mural, Pedway Yellow tunnel, skyscrapers, Chicago’s Canal system and so much more incredible Chicago architecture but sadly I didn’t have time to photograph it all.

 If you know of a Chicago Instagram spot I may have forgotten let us know in the comments!